Article 15 of the Constitution of Singapore: Practise

 The courts in Malaysia have taken a similar approach in defining the meaning of religious practice under Article 11 of the Malaysian Constitution.
-Furthermore, they have also consulted religious texts to determine what type of acts might constitute religious practices.
+They have also consulted religious texts to determine what type of acts might constitute religious practices.
 In Halimatussaadiah v.
 Public Service Commission, Malaysia (1992), the appellant claimed she had been wrongfully dismissed from her employment due to her refusal to comply with employment conditions that prohibited any attire that covered a female public servant's face while on duty.
 According to the appellant, this contravened her right to religious practice on grounds that the wearing of the purdah was part of her religious practice as a Muslim.
 However, the court disagreed and held that the purdah was not considered a religious practice as it was not a requirement under Islam since there was no express mention of such a requirement in the Quran.

 However, in the Philippines, the courts have accorded the individual autonomy to decide what constitutes religious practice.
 It is up to the individual to decide what constitutes religious practice so long as such acts do not offend public interest.
 This was the view proffered in Ebralinag v.
 Superintendent of Schools of Cebu (1993), in which the issue was whether the petitioners, who were Jehovah's Witnesses, ought to be expelled from schools for refusing to salute the flag, sing the national anthem and recite the oath of allegiance as required by the Republic Act No. 1265 of 11 July 1955 and other legislation.
 Cruz J. held that the state could not interpret the Bible for the petitioners as "only they can read it as they see fit.
 Right or wrong, the meaning they derive from it cannot be revised or reversed except perhaps by their own acknowledged superiors.
 But certainly not the State.
 It has no competence in this matter."